By 1808Delaware

 What is known for certain is that Nettleton was born in 1838 in Berlin Township to Hiram and Lavinia Nettleton; Hiram was a farmer from New Hampshire.
 Allured’s early years were spent in Delaware County, receiving a basic education while working on his father’s farm.

 Showing promise, Nettleton was accepted and enrolled at Oberlin College, however he dropped out to enlist when President Lincoln made his first call for volunteers.
 He would spend a good deal of his time serving with General Philip Sheridan’s Cavalry Corps, serving in 72 separate engagements during the War.
-Because of his record, on mustering out on March 13, 1865, Nettleton received a Brevet promotion to the rank of Brigadier General.
+Because of his record, on mustering out on March 13, 1865, Nettleton received a Brevet promotion to the rank of Brigadier General (“Brevet” referring to a warrant which gives commissioned officers a higher military rank as a reward without necessarily conferring the authority and privileges granted by that rank).

 After several years in Michigan, the Nettletons moved to Minnesota about 1880, where he began a career in journalism.
 He was a successful publisher, being editor of the “Dailey Register” and “Chicago Advance”, plus managing editor of the “Philadelphia Inquirer” and founder of the “Minneapolis Tribune.”